rust-lang/cargo/CONTRIBUTING.md

 A merge of Cargo's master-branch and your changes is immediately queued to be tested after the pull request is made.
-In case unforeseen problems are discovered during this step (e.g. a failure on a platform you originally did not develop on), you may ask for guidance.
+In case unforeseen problems are discovered during this step (e.g., a failure on a platform you originally did not develop on), you may ask for guidance.
 Push additional commits to your branch to tackle these problems.